kchu1337/OpenBaltimore_Salary2015/README.md

 __Instructions:__

-1. Clone the repository into a directoryof your choice
+1. Clone the repository into a directory of your choice.
+This can be done by opening the command line interface and typing `git clone https://github.com/kchu1337/OpenBaltimore_Salary2015`

-2. Run: `mvn clean`
+2. In the command line interface, run: `mvn clean`

 3. Run: `mvn spring-boot:run`

-4. Open the internet browser of your choice and type in localhost:8083
+4. Open the internet browser of your choice and type in localhost:8080

 # How to use

-### Image 1
+### Table View
 ![help](src/main/resources/static/images/help1.gif)

 1. Switch between table and graph views.